symbol/symbol-docs/source/concepts/block.rst

 Block
 #####

-The central element of every cryptocurrency is a public ledger called the blockchain, which links blocks together.
+The central element of every cryptocurrency is a public ledger called the **blockchain**, which links blocks together.

 ..
 Each NEM block can contain up to ``N`` :doc:`transactions <transaction>`.

-Since the blocks in the chain are ordered, the complete transaction history is held in the blockchain.
+Since the blocks in the chain are ordered, the complete **transaction history** is held in the blockchain.
 Subsequent blocks in the blockchain have increasing heights that differ by one.

 Blocks are stored in a database as permanent medium.
-NEM calls the first block in the chain the nemesis block.
+NEM calls the first block in the chain the **nemesis block**.

 NEM blocks complete every ``15`` seconds, making transactions confirm quickly enough for everyday use.